KCachel/fins/README.md

 - **Score Balance**: To audit if each groups receive and equal share of the selected set's total score.

 ## Citing fins
-If you uses the fins auditing package we encourage you to cite our paper:
+If you use the fins auditing package we encourage you to cite our paper:
 ```
 @inproceedings{cachel2022fins,